jsloan117/MediaServerServices/README.md

 SickRage, CouchPotato, SABnzbd, Transmission-Daemon scripts/confs for CentOS 7+

-Be sure update all related IP(es)/Port(s) according to your setup.
+Be sure to update all related IP(es)/Port(s) according to your setup.
 Once completed may need to run the below commands.

 ```bash
 systemctl daemon-reload